 3 Ways To Get Your Brain In A New Groove

-It was an amazing three weeks of ideas but, honestly, my best learning has come in the last eight days while I’ve been laid up with a cast on my leg.
+It was an amazing three weeks of ideas but, honestly, my best learning came in the last eight days while I was laid up with a cast on my leg.

 The recovery period, though, requires 10 days in a cast with no weight bearing on the cast at all.
 That means crutches.

 The thing about crutches is that you lose your ability to carry anything in your hands.

 And, if your house is like mine, it means the steep stairs up to the second-floor bathroom look like Mt.
 Everest.

 Despite all the obstacles, I still have certain things that need to be done every day.

 I have to eat so that means figuring out how to prepare food and transport it to a table where I can eat it.
 It also means figuring out how to clean up after meal prep.

 I have to bathe so it means figuring out how to get up the stairs, into the tub (and back out!) and into clean clothes that are in the room down the hall.

 I have to take care of the dogs so it means figuring out how to leap up to open the door for my geriatric dog who, when she asks, really needs to go out right away.
 It also means figuring out feeding and watering them as well.